Skip to content

 We start our first full day in Puducherry with a ride out to Auroville, an experimental township founded in 1968.
 Created with human unity in mind, the spiritual commune was developed by Mirra Alfass, also known as ‘The Mother’, whose idea was to create a place for all people, regardless of their gender, nationality or religion, to live together in harmony.
 Today, Auroville is recognised for both its giant golden meditation dome, the Matrimandir, and for being one of the most famous ashrams in India.

 Day 4 – Pedal through rural villages to Chidambaram.
-Optional mangrove excursion (B)
+(B,L,D)

 After breakfast, we take a 30-minute transfer out of Puducherry to avoid the city’s busy traffic.
 At our starting point, we meet the crew and support vehicle with our bikes before beginning today’s ride.
 We follow quiet backroads towards Chidambaram, passing through small rural settlements and agricultural land, experiencing rural day-to-day life in Southern India unfold.

-Day 5 – Follow the Cauvery River to Thanjavur, the Rice Bowl of Tamil Nadu (B)
+Day 5 – Follow the Cauvery River to Thanjavur, the Rice Bowl of Tamil Nadu (B,L)

 After breakfast, we take a short transfer to the outskirts of the city to bypass the morning traffic.
 From our starting point, we’ll mount our bikes and begin our 60-kilometre ride on quiet country roads as we follow the Cauvery River towards Thanjavur city.